lnurl/luds/lnurl-auth.md

 `event` enums meaning:
 - `register`: service will create a new account linked to user's `linkingKey`.
-- `login`: service will login user to an existing existing account linked to user's `linkingKey`.
+- `login`: service will login user to an existing account linked to user's `linkingKey`.
 - `link` service will link a user provided `linkingKey` to user's existing account (if account was not originally created using `lnurl-auth`).
 - `auth`: some stateless action which does not require logging in (or possibly even prior registration) will be granted.